-Leeks available at their best during spring season.
-However, they can be available fresh year around in most of the super markets.
+Leeks are available at their best during the spring season.
+However, they can be available fresh year around in most of the supermarkets.
 While buying, choose fresh organic leeks as they are rich in flavor and nutrition.
 Look for uniform, long, firm, ice-white stalks with healthy root bulb as it indicates of fresh farm produce.

 Avoid stems with withered, yellow discolor tops.

-Once at home, wrap in a paper towel and place inside the refrigerator where they stay fresh for up to a week or so.
+Once at home, wrap in a paper towel and place in the refrigerator where they stay fresh for up to a week or so.

 Leeks impart mellow, sweet onion-flavor to the dishes they added to.
 They exude less pungency than garlic or onions.
 Although used sparingly outside the European continent, their delicate stems have recently found favor among Far-East Asian and Mediterranean cuisine.